View Bruce & Katharine Cornwell's

 and Journey to the Center of a Triangle

 As a World War II WAC, Katharine Marie Seremal was involved in investigating the ENIAC computer for bomb survey analysis, which fueled her interest in mathematics.
 Bruce Haynes Cornwell, who in WWII set up radio transmitters in the South Pacific, eventually returned to earn a degree in cartography at at University of Wisconsin.
-Bruce created graphics for a television station in Madison, WI, where he was also engaged with the local public radio station.
-The Cornwells were married in 1956, and eventually moved to Brooklyn, NY.
+Bruce created graphics for a television station in Madison, Wisconsin, where he was also engaged with the local public radio station.
+The Cornwells were married in 1956 and eventually moved to Brooklyn, NY.
 Like many other makers of quality academic film, the Cornwells found it made better financial sense to have additional careers.
-Katharine became a consultant specializing in executive compensation, while Bruce taught at the Polytechnic Institute of Brooklyn, the New School, and the School of Visual Arts.
+In New York, he worked in the brand new Geographic Information Services department of an industrial engineering firm, Gibbs & Hill, starting in the late 1970s, working on a 640x480 raster graphics display system with 24-bit color.
+Later he supervised aspects of computerized mapping for the NYC Department of City Planning, and his last position was with the Brooklyn Botanic Garden doing similar work on a much smaller scale for their plant records department.
+Katharine became a consultant specializing in executive compensation.
+Eventually, Bruce taught at the Polytechnic Institute of Brooklyn, the New School, and the School of Visual Arts.

 Bruce has stated that his interest in math films was influenced by his seeing Disney’s ‘Donald in Mathmagic Land,’ which prompted his comment "anyone with half a brain and one hand tied behind his back could make a better film."
 Bruce passed away on January 26, 2012, and Katharine on March 4, 2013, at the age of 93.